 Note: Although point gap adjustment is usually considered a part of regular maintenance, and is not an item covered by warranty, the following adjustment process is intended for experienced users only.
-If you suspect you have a problem with the point gap due to hard starting of the arc, contact Everlast Tech Support before proceeding with point gap adjustment for proper diagnosis and more detailed adjustment procedure.
+If you suspect you have a problem with the point gap due to hard arc starting, contact Everlast Tech Support before proceeding with point gap adjustment for proper diagnosis and more detailed adjustment procedure.